richard-delorenzi/nissan-leaf/Readme.md

 - Parking assist

 ### General Features
-- small bad battery (some)
+- Small bad battery (some)
 - Heat pump cabin heater (some)
 - Better regen

 ## 2014/15
 - Rear view monitor
 - Better computer
-- a larger 30kWh battery arrived in 2015 to deliver a range of 155 miles.
+- A larger 30kWh battery arrived in 2015 to deliver a range of 155 miles.

 ## 2016